PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/Create an Azure AD Application for App-Owns-Data Embedding.md

 <img src="Images\CreateAzureAdApplication\media\image4.png" style="width:4.08244in;height:1.33898in" />

 Copy the **Client ID** (aka Application ID) and paste it into a text document so you can use it later in the setup process.
-Also copy the Tenant ID from the application overview page and paste that into the text document as well.
+Also copy the Tenant ID and paste that into the text document as well.
 Note that the **Client ID** and **Tenant ID** values will be used by **SalesforceAppOwnsDataEmbedding** project to authenticate as a service principal.